-5.1 To effectively monitor and address the risk that persons abuse the financial system for money laundering and terrorist financing requires a significant amount of firms' time and resources.
-As at 31 December 2018 Financial Advisory Firms reported that they collectively employ 139 staff in the Isle of Man (2017: 130), of which 43 (31%) were reported as being in compliance and prevention of financial crime roles (2017: 40 / 31%).
+4.1 To effectively monitor and address the risk that persons abuse the financial system for money laundering and terrorist financing requires a significant amount of firms' time and resources.
+As at 31 December 2019 Financial Advisory Firms reported that they collectively employ 135 staff in the Isle of Man (2018: 139), of which 38 (28%) were reported as being in compliance and prevention of financial crime roles (2018: 43 / 31%).

 It should be noted that compliance roles are not solely focused on financial crime, with conduct risk and fair customer outcomes also being a key feature of the Financial Advisory sector.
-Further, one firm incorrectly reported all staff (8) as being in compliance roles.
+Further, in 2018 one firm incorrectly reported all staff (8) as being in compliance roles (in 2019 it reported 5 of 6 staff in such roles).

-5.2 Relevant staff require ongoing training to ensure they have the effective knowledge to help detect and prevent their firm from being misused by criminals.
-In the year ended 31 December 2018, Financial Advisory Firms reported that 138 training places were filled (2017: 114).
-This effectively represented 100% of total staff employed (including directors) (2017: 88%).
+4.2 Relevant staff require ongoing training to ensure they have the effective knowledge to help detect and prevent their firm from being misused by criminals.
+In the year ended 31 December 2019, Financial Advisory Firms reported that 135 training places were filled (2018: 138).
+This effectively represented 100% of total staff employed (including directors) (2018: 100%).